FREE CONSULTATION 603-691-0100

 10. Fee Structure: Be sure to talk about the fee structure with potential lawyers upfront to understand how they charge for their services.
 Some lawyers work on a contingency basis, meaning they only get paid if they win your case, while others may charge an hourly rate or a fixed fee.
 Clarify any additional expenses you may be responsible for, such as court fees or expert witness fees.

-If you want to pursue a medical malpractice case, contact a Manchester medical malpractice lawyer from Kenison Law Offices, PLLC.
+If you want to pursue a medical malpractice case, contact a Manchester medical malpractice lawyer from Kenison Law Office PLLC.